 a new population estimates revisions tool showing the impact of the changes for each local authority and component of population change

 an updated methodology guide describing the methods used to create the revised estimates

 Note about revised mid-2012 to mid-2014 estimates following an error in the age distribution of the mid-year estimates for Scotland

-The errors affected the age distribution of the estimated population in Scotland, and thus also the age distribution of estimates provided for Great Britain and UK populations.
-The errors affected the age distribution of the population, particularly in the age range 17 to 25.
-In percentage terms the largest underestimate in the total estimated population of Scotland for mid-2014 was 1.28% at age 21 and the largest overestimate was 2.28% at age 18.
-At UK level in percentage terms these resulted in a largest underestimate in the total estimated population for mid-2014 of 0.11% at age 21 and a largest overestimate of 0.18% at age 18.
+The errors affected the age distribution of the estimated population in Scotland and also the age distribution of estimates provided for Great Britain and UK populations.
+The errors affected the age distribution of the population, particularly in the age range 17 to 25 years.
+In percentage terms, the largest underestimate in the total estimated population of Scotland for mid-2014 was 1.28% at age 21 years and the largest overestimate was 2.28% at age 18 years.
+At UK level in percentage terms, these resulted in a largest underestimate in the total estimated population for mid-2014 of 0.11% at age 21 years and a largest overestimate of 0.18% at age 18 years.

-The following table presents those local authorities and higher geographies that have revised estimates for mid-2013 that are in the absolute range of 50 or above:
+Table 1 presents those local authorities and higher geographies that have revised estimates for mid-2013 that are in the absolute range of 50 or above.

-Local authorities and higher geographies that have revised estimates for mid-2013 that are in the absolute range of 50 or above
+Table 1: Local authorities and higher geographies in England that have revised population estimates for mid-2013 in the absolute range of 50 or above

 |E07000146||King's Lynn and West Norfolk||-500||149,300||-0.3|